 Posted in The Daily 5/2/2022

-As we prepare our individual and departmental annual reports for 2021–2022, I am taking this opportunity to remind supervisors that annual performance evaluations for all professional and civil service employees are required by college, SUNY, and state civil service policy as well as all collective bargaining unit agreements... [more]
+As we prepare our individual and departmental annual reports for 2021–2022, I am taking this opportunity to remind supervisors that annual performance evaluations for all professional and civil service employees are required by university, SUNY, and state civil service policy as well as all collective bargaining unit agreements... [more]

 Please be mindful of the importance of communicating our availability over the following upcoming holidays: